|

 Under

-The Gun
+The Gun:

-the Gun is the long-awaited sequel to
+Under the Gun is the long-awaited sequel

-the bestselling novel, Gun Shy,
+to the bestselling novel, Gun Shy,

 continuing the story of St. Paul Police Officers